 So just to be safe and give the primer a little something extra to grab onto, you’ll want to sand the piece of furniture first.

 Now, relax!
 I don’t mean to sand down to bare wood (for painted IKEA pieces).
-I just mean a simple scuff-job with a random orbit sander.
+I just mean a light sanding – a simple scuff-job with a random orbit sander.